AkashHolla/first-Jenkins-project/my-first-pipeline/README.md

-A Simpple jenkins pipeline to verify if the docker agent configuration is working as expected.
+A Simple jenkins pipeline to verify if the docker agent configuration is working as expected.